Deployment and Maintenance / Upload Self-Observation Data

 Worker Queue (Metric)

-Task queue that has reached the trigger time
+Task queue that has reached its trigger time

 Measurement: DFF_worker_queue